LiarPrincess/Violet/Documentation/BigInt.md

 While this representation is a little bit more cpu-intensive (we need to check with which representation we are dealing with before every operation) we hope that memory savings will help us regain this loss of performance.

-Btw. don't worry if this section is quite cryptic, we will explain all of the concepts in [Requirements](#Design%20requirements) and [Alternative designs](#Alternative%20designs) sections.
+Btw. don't worry if this section is quite cryptic, we will explain all of the concepts in [requirements](#design-requirements) and [alternative designs](#alternative-designs) sections.

 **Code example**